lead-africa/lead-africa.github.io/README.md

-## 6. Defining "African" and the "African Nation":
+## 6. Defining "African" and the "African Nation"

 Being African isn't solely about being born in the continent or having brown skin.
 It encompasses living, embracing, and sharing African cultures and values, and defending the continent's fauna, flora, and land.
 A nation exists because of its people, and nothing else.
 These people take care of one another, as well as the animals, plants, and minerals that come from African soil.

-## 7. Understanding the Economic and Financial Dimension:
+## 7. Understanding the Economic and Financial Dimension

 To grasp the essence of the following guidelines, consider these questions:
 Can you eat money?
 Can you drink money?